onera/Cassiopee/Geom/doc/source/Geom_IBM.rst

 .. py:function:: Geom.IBM.setIBCType(tb,ibctype)

-    Set the type of IBC for the geometry defined by tree tb.
-Exists also in place (_setIBCType).
+    Set the type of IBC for the geometry defined by tb.
+Exists also as in-place (_setIBCType).
 See the table in "Notes on IBCTypes" for the IBCs currently supported.

     :param tb: geometry tree
     :type  tb: [zone, list of zones, tree]